 Stake

-Al Malaki Specialist Hospital is a premium multispecialty hospital located in the Kingdom of Bahrain.
-The facility provides end-to-end holistic care including ENT, obstetrics & gynecology, dermatology & cosmetology, physiotherapy, dentistry, gastroenterology, orthopedics, internal medicine, and pediatrics services.
-The facility launched its operations in March 2019.
+Al Malaki Specialist Hospital (“MSH”) is a distinguished multi-specialty hospital in the Kingdom of Bahrain.
+Offering comprehensive and holistic care, the facility covers a spectrum of medical services, including ENT, obstetrics and gynecology, dermatology and cosmetology, physiotherapy, dentistry, gastroenterology, orthopedics, internal medicine, and pediatrics.
+Commencing its operations in March 2019 with an initial focus on maternity and pediatric care, MSH expanded its services in 2022 to cater to the entire family.

 32